Hello and Welcome!

 Subscribe to The Rising of the Divine Feminine

-A space to explore how a woman, in a patriarchal culture, may claim her own spirituality in the world; and how a man may cultivate the courage and humility to listen to a woman, and to acknowledge and validate the female experience✨🌟💖🙏🕊
+A space to explore how a woman, in a patriarchal culture, may claim her own spirituality in the world; and how a man may cultivate the courage and humility to listen to a woman and be guided by her, as they both sustain equanimity✨🌟💖🙏🕊

 People